 Normotrophic scar heals normally.
 However, a scar is still seen.
 There are treatments to improve the appearance of the scar.

 Treatments for Normotrophic Scar

-- Laser Genesis : To get rid of redness that makes the scar obvious.
+- Laser Genesis: To get rid of the redness that makes the scar obvious.
 Read more

-- Chemical peels : Exfoliation through chemical peels does both improvement of colour and texture of scar.
+- Chemical peels: Exfoliation through chemical peels does both improvements of colour and texture of the scar.
 The skin is resurfaced till scar is hardly visible.
 Read more

 - Rejuran S: Rejuran S expedites healing which results in minimal scar formation.
 Read more